OT helps your organisation

 Their unique knowledge base on occupation and their distinctive skills mean that occupational therapy staff play a pivotal role in providing vocational rehabilitation and enabling employees to remain at work by improving their work capabilities.

 Some of the specific benefits that occupational therapy brings to vocational rehabilitation are:

-- designing, planning, implementation and monitoring of individualised programmes to suit the needs of the employee and the workplace
+- Design, planning, implementation and monitoring of individualised programmes to suit the needs of the employee and the workplace

-provision of programmes that cover all three aspects of effective vocational rehabilitation, such as, managing the health condition, difficulty or disability, assessing and recommending changes to the workplace and/or work practices, and facilitating access to vocational skills training and/or advice
+Provision of programmes that cover all three aspects of effective vocational rehabilitation: managing the health condition, difficulty or disability; assessing and recommending changes to the workplace and/or work practices; and facilitating access to vocational skills training and/or advice.